Do I lose copyright of my images by taking part in the ISPA competition?

 How many photos may I submit in each category?

-Each entrant is permitted submission of maximum of: 3 photographs for the Single Photo Category, 3 stories for the Photo Story Category (between minimum 8 and maximum 12 images) and 1 project in the Grant category (between minimum 10 and maximum 30 images).
+Each entrant can submit a maximum of 10 photographs for the Single Photo category, three stories for the Photo Story category (between minimum eight and maximum 12 images) and up to five projects in the Grant category (between minimum 10 and maximum 30 images).

 If an image has been submitted to the Single Photo category, can it also be included in a Photo Story or Grant Project submission?